Moe-hacker/ruri/README.md

 Adding CAP_SYS_ADMIN can not fix any problems, so just do not use this function.
 # About Seccomp:
 The seccomp rule of ruri is based on Docker's default seccomp profile. ruri does not provide the way to change it, but you can edit src/seccomp.c and replace setup_seccomp() with your own config.
-# About daemon:
-The daemon will create a socket file in $TMPDIR/ruri.sock (to be /tmp/ruri.sock on common GNU/Linux) for interprocess communication.
-This file will be automatically removed after running `ruri -K`.
 # License:
 License of code:
 - Licensed under the MIT License